-Assistant Secretary for Fair Housing and Equal Opportunity U.S. Department of Housing and Urban Development Regional Field Office 40 Marietta Street, NW Atlanta, Georgia 30303
+Assistant Secretary for Fair Housing and Equal Opportunity U.S. Department of Housing and Urban Development Regional Field Office 40 Marietta Street, NW Atlanta, Georgia 30303 ure Title: Section 3 Policy Effective Date: , 20 Procedural Change Date: , 20

 The complaint must be in writing and be received within 180 days from the date of the action upon which the complaint is based.
-It should include the complainant's name and address, the recipient, sub-recipient's or contractor's name and address, and a description of the acts in question.
+It should include the complainant's name and address, the sub-recipient's or contractor's name and address, and a description of the acts in question.
 The complainant will receive a response from HUD within 10 days in which further investigation will be explained.